 What I will say is this, just from my own experience.
 Always try to be in the present and deal with what you can at the time.
 Write when you feel able, draw when the mood takes you, paint, take photos, knit, sew, make, as your demons allow.
 Just keep fighting them, or obstruct them, suppress them as best you can whatever it takes.
 Try not to live with it, try and blot it out with whatever helps you escape.

 Secondly, the Health Service is there for a reason, access it, no matter how slow and underfunded it is, services are in place.
 There are also independent organisations offering mentoring, activities and advice.
-There is counselling, therapy, and people to talk to.
+There is counselling and psychotherapy, and people to talk to.
 Importantly there is no shame in any of it despite how some people choose to try and humiliate people with mental health issues.
 I am not highly strung or a hot mess, I am not a snowflake or a lightweight and nor are you.
 Should your doctor recommend SSRis or something similar, think about it, again there’s no shame in pills, if you have back pain, you take painkillers, if you have diabetes you take insulin, what we have is a biological malfunction in our brain, it is an illness, accept help if offered.
-After a long chat with a doctor and various people I know who use SSRis I’ve decided it’s pretty clear they are not for me at the moment, but for some people nor are talking therapies, hypnotherapy, mindfullness, NLP or CBT.
+After a long chat with a doctor and various friends and people I know who use SSRis I’ve decided it’s pretty clear they are not for me at the moment, but for some people nor are talking therapies, hypnotherapy, mindfullness, NLP, EMDR or CBT.
 Be prepared to try things, take advice, talk to people, be they experts or other people who may already have explored the avenues you’re looking down, and pester to get what you need.

 I’ve just stumbled out into the open again vaguely, both with publishing this on here and with my anxiety dropping back, a moment of light, or at least I hope so.
 A few days ago it started to turn cold, which is how I like it.
 I was driving along the winding, swaying line of the A1067 to a meeting, a new step in my life, listening to a comfortably familiar album to try and quell my jangling nerves.
 The air was clearing of moisture, a slight haze still lay on the horizon towards the north west, the tree-lines and hedges just indistinct enough over distance to show all the layers we inhabit.
 The cloud broke as I slowed into a broad curve and the sun lit a ploughed field and a small wood, leaves stuttered away like pale orange flags in the breeze, hundreds of rooks suddenly lifted into the air like oily rags, and I saw for an instant something so hyperreal that a gear switched in my head just for a moment, I slowed on the empty road and watched in wonder for just long enough to make the chattering cogs and wheels quieten.